E.P. "Tom" Sawyer Things To Do

 Model Airplane Flying

 Also of interest is a radio-controlled airfield.
 The runway (400 feet long, 35 feet wide) may be used by all pilot members of the River City Remote Controllers.
 Open 10 AM to dusk daily, except for dates reserved for contests.
 Open year-round.
 Membership is required before using the airfield.
-Please call 502-241-0344 for more information.
+For more information call 502-930-5753 or CLICK HERE!

 There are three picnic shelters for public use.
 This area is a first come first serve basis, unless marked as reserved.

 Shelter 1 is located near the main parking lot next to the playground.
 Included with the rental are a sand volley ball court and horse shoe pits.
-It has two attached restrooms, electrical hook ups, water, grill, and space to accommodate 150 people.
+It has two attached restrooms, grill and space to accommodate 100 people.

 Shelter 2 is located near the main parking lot to the right of the Activities Building.
-It has water, grill, portable restrooms, and space to accommodate up to 100 people.
+It has a grill, portable restrooms, and space to accommodate up to 80-100 people.
 It also includes a sand volley ball court and horse shoe pits.

 Shelter 3 is located near the Sawyer Hayes Center on the back of the park.
-It has water, electrical hook ups, indoor restrooms, and space to accommodate up to 50 people.
+It has indoor restrooms and space to accommodate up to 50 people.

 The park has two playgrounds.
 One near Picnic shelter number 1, and another near the dog park.

 The park has 14 soccer fields.
 Leagues and clinics are offered for various ages and levels of competition on these fields.
-Leagues are run by the Sawyer Youth Soccer Association.
-For information regarding registration call 502-572-8568.
+Fall and Spring Leagues are run by the Sawyer Youth Soccer Association.
+For information regarding registration call 502-572-8568 or visit their website at http://www.sawyeryouthsoccer.com

 The park's 12 tennis courts are open 7 a.m. to dusk daily.